TabbyML/tabby/website/docs/references/models-http-api/fireworks.md

 ## Embeddings model

-Fireworks currently does not offer embeddings models through their API.
+Tabby currently does not support Fireworks' API interface for embeddings models.